King Manor: Second story

-In general, the second floor was designed with a similar plan to the first floor.
+The second story generally has a similar floor plan to the first story.
 A Brooklyn Daily Eagle article from 1898 characterized the second floor as having four large rooms, measuring 16–24 ft deep and 24 feet wide, as well as three smaller rooms.
 The main house's second floor has a sitting room, bedrooms, and a children's playroom.
 The staircase from the rear of the first floor opens into a wide central hall on the second floor, which has a cornice with moldings and dentils.
 At the eastern end of the main house, a short flight of steps lead down to the former children's playroom, which has a closet and walls with paneling.
 The room, which had pink walls by the 1990s, was also used by servants.
 Next to the children's playroom, a stair connects with the attic.

 To the southwest is a sitting room, which retains most of its 18th-century details.
 The sitting room has a marble fireplace frame (which was later concealed by an arched fireplace) and an ornamental fireplace mantel, above which is an overmantel decorated with paneling and a cornice.
 There is also a door, baseboard, chair rail, and cornice in the sitting room, similar to those in the first-floor parlor.
 This room was once used by the Queens Borough Musical Society (which outfitted the room with Empire-style furniture) and has built-in closets on either side of the fireplace.

 The bedroom at the northwest corner, formerly used by Rufus King, has baseboards, chair rails, and cornices on the walls.
 There is a fireplace on its south wall, surrounded by wooden panels.
 The fireplace itself is decorated with an eared frame, an arched marble panel added in the mid-19th century, and a mantelpiece shelf topped by a frieze.
 There are built-in closets on either side of the fireplace.
 The King room was once used as an assembly room by the Queens Borough Musical Society and also had Empire-style furniture.
 Another bedroom in the northeast corner had small closets and was outfitted with multiple pieces of furniture by the early 20th century.